Giving Better Watch List: Fun Charitable Giving Websites

 Looking for other fun and easy ways to learn about charitable giving and volunteering?
-The Greater Kansas City Community Foundation’s “What’s Important to You?” giving guide helps you explore your own charitable interests and values.
+The Greater Kansas City Community Foundation’s Giving Guide helps you explore your own charitable interests and values.

 Want to find a nonprofit that’s a good fit for your interests in charitable giving?
 If you’re in Kansas City, check out the Community Foundation’s nonprofit search.

 It’s a better way to give: your way!

 Authored by: Debbie Starke, Vice President